boxgrinder/boxgrinder.org/blog/2011-03-09-boxgrinder-build-0-9-0-is-out.md

 1. `boxgrinder-core`
 2. `boxgrinder-build`

-See [quick start](/tutorials/boxgrinder-build-quick-start/) for updated installation instructions.
+See the [quick start](/tutorials/boxgrinder-build-quick-start/) for updated installation instructions.

 ## Fedora 15 support

 You can already build **Fedora 15** appliances.
-You don't even need to wait for final release Enjoy!
+You don't even need to wait for final release.
+Enjoy!

 ## New (old) CLI and package format